brickbots/PiFinder/docs/source/dev_guide.rst

 Install python dependencies
 ...........................

 For running PiFinder, you need to install some python libraries in certain versions.
-These lists can be installed via `pip tool chain <https://pypi.org/project/pip/>`_  and are separeted in two files: one for getting PiFinder to run, one for development purposes:
+These lists can be installed via `pip tool chain <https://pypi.org/project/pip/>`_  and are separated in two files: one for getting PiFinder to run, one for development purposes:

 .. code-block::